Ngonidzashe-Zvenyika/Tic-Tac-Toe/README.md

 `Project No.9`

 ## Purpose
-Practice use of `JavaScript Objects and Factory FUnctions`
+Practice use of `JavaScript Objects, Factory Functions and Modules`

 ## Skills Used
 1. JavaScript